nickoala/telepot/REFERENCE.md

 - method `on_close(exception)`
 - attribute `listener` which is a `Listener` object

-An easy way to fulfilled these conditions is to extend from `Monitor` or `ChatHandler`.
+An easy way to fulfilled these requirements is to extend from `Monitor` or `ChatHandler`.
 See these two classes for examples.

 Here is the source for reference: